serenity-is/docs/tutorials/meeting/creating_lookup_tables.md

 * Locations (where meeting will be held, room numbers, address etc.)
 * Agenda Types (what subject(s) an agenda is about, might be multiple)
 * Units (which unit is organizing the meeting)
+* Contacts (people which would attend meetings, reporters, managers etc.)

-We'll use database schema *met* for tables.
+We'll use database schema *meet* for tables.